 Source: Pinterest

 This daycare cubby station includes multiple shelves for children’s belongings and hooks for backpacks and jackets.
-It’s a welcoming space with natural wood and a plant while also encouraging children to be tidy and independent as their belongings are within reach.
+It’s a welcoming space with natural wood and a plant.
+It encourages children to be tidy and independent as their belongings are within reach.

 Where can I find daycare decor?